mrc-ide/PGEforge/tutorials/DEploidIBD/installation.md

 #### Step 3: Compile!
 Finally, you can compile `DEploidIBD` with the following commands:

 ```
 ./bootstrap
 make
 ```

-If the compilation has run successfully, you should be able to run the executable with:
+If the compilation has run successfully, you should be able to run the `DEploidIBD` executable with:

 ```
 ./dEploid
 ```

 The github repository also includes some example data and commands.
 For example, you can run:

 ```
 ./dEploid \
  -vcf data/testData/PG0390-C.test.vcf \